tim0120/tim0120.github.io/src/content/projects/emoji-search/about.md

 <!-- ### v2.0.0: Neural emoji search -->
 <!-- ### v1.1.0: Nice things, keyboard users rejoice -->
 ### v1.0.0: Text Embeddings and 🥚
+*Release Date: 2024-11-21*

 The first release of Emoji Search introduces the main functionality of the work: the ability to search for emojis that match arbitrary text queries.
 A little rough around the edges, but gets the job done.
-Was very fun (and painful) to get this going -- the Github Pages-Vercel-HuggingFace orchestration took more effort then expected. 😅
+Was very fun (and painful) to get this going -- the Github Pages-Vercel-HuggingFace orchestration took more effort than expected. 😅

 #### Method
 The process for finding a set of emojis matching a text query is as follows: